cjalmeida/gamma-config/README.rst

         my_arg: !option myarg
         unset: !option unset|mydefault

-!j2
+!j2 / !j2_secret
 ---

-Allow the use of Jinja2 expressions.
+Allow the use of Jinja2 templates.
 The context for rendering is shared with the ``!expr`` and can be extended with the same ``expr_globals`` plugin hook.

 In practice, in the snippet bellow, ``foo1`` and ``foo2`` are equivalent